 In an industry like trucking, it can always be difficult to find new talent.
 This is especially true given the ongoing driver shortage.
-Recruiters for truck drivers need to constantly use a mix of old and new tactics to search for, select, hire, and then retain truck drivers.
+Truck driver recruiters need to constantly use a mix of old and new tactics to search for, select, hire, and then retain qualified drivers.
 Here are some of the best ways to recruit truck drivers using sound practices.

 1. Try a New Spin on Old Methods

 On the one hand, recruiting tools like job boards and referral programs bring tried and tested results.
 On the other hand, all your competitors are doing them as well.
 This means you’re losing the advantage of doing something special.
 Try a new spin on traditional methods to distinguish yourself from the competition.
 Most companies will offer a sign-on bonuses and a retention bonus for every year drivers stay on the job.
 Try offering a bonus for every six months instead.
 Posting job ads on a generic job board only goes so far.

 To reach a specific audience, look for niche job boards that are industry-specific or demographic-specific.

 Employee referrals are also a great way to connect to new drivers using your current drivers as resources.
 Why stop there?
 Use crowd-sourcing to find even more diverse talent.
 Internal referrals usually bring more of the same type of employee or talent.
 If you extend your finder’s fee to those outside the company, it will increase your chances of reaching a more diverse candidate pool.
 When using referrals, take care to structure the rewards properly.
 What will really incentivize your current employees to refer someone else?
 Maybe it should be a cash bonus, but maybe it could be a few extra days off or a chance to win season basketball tickets.